 We will use Moodle as a gradebook.
 This is also where you will find links to Gradescope upload pages and Github Classroom invite links.
 Other course materials will be posted on the course webpage.

 This course assumes that you have basic familiarity with git.
 Programming assignments will be completed using git repositories hosted by GitHub and orchestrated by GitHub classroom.
-You will receive an invitation link to create a repository for each assignment, complete the assignment in a local copy of the repo, and submit by pushing your final changes to GitHub.
+You will receive an invitation link to create a repository for each assignment, and complete the assignment in a local copy of the repo.
+To submit, push your final changes to GitHub and also submit your repository on Gradescope.

 I will make all course-related announcements either in class or by email.
-In-class announcements will be posted at the beginning of the lecture notes on the Schedule table on the course webpage.
 It is your responsibility to make sure that you see email announcements promptly, and to check the in-class announcements if you miss class.

 You have five “late days” that you may use at your discretion.
-Late days can be used for any regular assignment.
+Late days can be used for any assignment other than the final project.
 You may use late days one at a time or together - for example, you might submit each of five assignments one day late, or submit one assignment five days late.
 Each late day moves the deadline by exactly 24 hours from the original deadline; if you go beyond this, you will need to use a second late day, if available.
 For assignments completed in groups, each group member must use a late day to extend the deadline for the whole group.

 To use late days or submit work late, send me an email.
 The sent time on the email must be after your final push to Github (if applicable) and will be used as the time of submission.